realTobby/OsuSkinRandomizer/README.md

 ![Banner](https://github.com/realTobby/OsuSkinRandomizer/blob/master/pictures_small.png)

+See it in action: https://www.youtube.com/watch?v=PbwMkmIPBDU

+Caution: The more skins you have installed, the longer it will take to generate the random skin!

 I AM NOT RESPONSIBLE FOR ANYTHING RELATED TO YOUR OSU DIRECTORY.
 HAVE A BACKUP IF ITS IMPORTANT TO YOU.
 IN MY TESTS NOTHING HAPPENED, BUT JUST TO BE SAFE!